SKR 1.3 Upgrade for Sidewinder X1

 - Restart the printer.

 With the SKR 1.3 I am using the custom screen firmware ported from the TFT3.5 screen made by BIGTREETECH.
-Please note that the current firmware does not allow you to print using the USB port.
-Only the SD card connection works.
 I covered the install process, pro’s and con’s in my previous article: Custom Screen Firmware for Sidewinder X1 and Genius.
 This firmware is still under testing and it is not recommended for production use.
 But if you are fine with a few bugs, you can install it following the guide.

 Check the functionality of the printer after the SKR 1.3 upgrade on Sidewinder X1